NathanKochhar/Bulk_Alignment/README.md

 * mutliqc report
 * much more

 This has been a very difficult and time consuming project for me and I have learned a lot thoughout the process.
 Starting with my first time using GCM which was a pain in my opinion, having ssh issue to running out of resources and having to create a new machine.
 I also had to set of a VM for the first time from installing all dependencies and apache to get my code to work.
-It has been a long process but I hope you like the end result!
+Trying to get mysql to work on the GCP was too tedious to complete so I created the sql database on the bfx server as a placeholder, this project doesn't need a database so it would only keep track of run info anyways.
+Creating this projects has been a long process but I hope you like the end result!

 This machine will only be active for a short time due to the cost of keeping it up and running.